 The Munson-Williams-Proctor Arts Institute’s Museum of Art was originally designed by world-renown architect Philip Johnson, one of the co-designers of the Seagrams building in New York city, once described by the New York Times as “the millennium’s most important building.”
 It was a ground-breaking design and the template for today’s modern skyscrapers, using an open concept and plenty of light.
 The Munson-Williams-Proctor Arts Institute’s Museum of Art was one of three Johnson-designed museum buildings that reflected Johnson’s developing personal aesthetic that wed International Style modernism to historical architectural references.

-To further complicate matters, the museum was on a extremely tight schedule where all the construction had to be completed within a three-week period between major exhibitions.
+To further complicate matters, the museum was on an extremely tight schedule where all the construction had to be completed within a three-week period between major exhibitions.

-The original Wasco units from 1959 were replaced with a DDTBVV thermally broken barrel vault system, glazed with OP3 UV absorbing acrylic which provided 92% UV blockage and much more daylight now that the UV screening fabric was no longer necessary.
+The original Wasco units from 1959 were replaced with a thermally broken continuous vault system, glazed with OP3 UV absorbing acrylic which provided 92% UV blockage and much more daylight now that the UV screening fabric was no longer necessary.

 “Our Wasco rep, Rick Rollison of RISE Sales Co., and the whole team, mobilized very quickly.
 The process was both fast and flexible.
-The whole operation went very smoothly and 3 weeks later the job was complete, and more importantly preserved Philip Johnson’s aesthetic vision of grandeur that is the Munson-Williams-Proctor Arts Institute’s Museum of Art.”
+The whole operation went very smoothly and three weeks later the job was complete, and more importantly preserved Philip Johnson’s aesthetic vision of grandeur that is the Munson-Williams-Proctor Arts Institute’s Museum of Art.”